Magpies 2024 - 2025

 We will develop our reading and writing skills across a range of genres and text types using high quality texts.

-The children will write a biography and a diary based on our study of Henry’s Freedom Box by Ellen Levine.
-After half term, we will be reading The Errand by Leo La Fleur and using it to inspire our writing of a cliffhanger story and an instruction manual.
+The children will write a journey story and a narrative describing how a natural environment is restored based on our study of Wild is the Wind and Greta and the Giants.
+After half term, we will be reading Who Let The Gods Out by Maz Evans and using it to inspire our writing of an information text and an advertisement.

 Science: